 The legends of Christopher Columbus have become notorious in history with many people debating whether he was the son of a Genoa weaver born in Italy or was he born in Portugal since he never spoke or wrote in his native language of Italian and always wrote in Portuguese and later Spanish.
-Much of Christopher Columbus’ early life is unknown except for when he first came to Portugal and then the colonized islands of Madeira and Porto Santo.
-It was here on the island of Porto Santo where it said he learned a lot about sailing and the various wind patterns from his father-in-law Barthelameo Perstello who was the Portuguese navigator and discoverer of the island of Porto Santo.
+Much of Christopher Columbus’ early life is unknown except when he first came to Portugal and then the colonized islands of Madeira and Porto Santo.
+It was here on the island of Porto Santo, where it said he learned a lot about sailing and the various wind patterns from his father-in-law Barthelameo Perstello who was the Portuguese navigator and discoverer of the island of Porto Santo.
 Here on the small island of Porto Santo, Columbus met his future wife and mother of his son Filipa Moniz Prestelllo.
-It is unknown how Colombus first met Filipa since she came from a noble Portuguese family who socialized in only certain circles of society, however, the noblewomen married the commoner Christopher Columbus which elevated his status both in Portugal and in Europe.
+It is unknown how Colombus first met Filipa since she came from a noble Portuguese family who socialized in only certain circles of society.
+However, the noblewomen married the commoner Christopher Columbus which elevated his status both in Portugal and in Europe.
 The marriage between Filipa and Christopher resulted in their son Diogo being born, who became his father’s second in command on board his discoveries in the new world.